alikariminik/Milestone-Project-Two/README.md

 * It should be clear that it is a site designed to identify a holiday destination.

 Implementation:
-* The website name, colour scheme font choice and introductory text all convey a to the user that this is a different and fun way of identifying the user's next holiday destination.
+* The website name, colour scheme font choice and introductory text all convey to the user that this is a different and fun way of identifying the user's next holiday destination.
 The introductory text explains the purpose of the site in a clear and concise way and the focal point of the initial page is the "Find my dream holiday!" button.

 User Story: